 You roll into a biz dev meeting ready to crush it.
 You got the meeting, so you’re half way home.
 Right?

-And then you leave wondering what just happened.
+But you leave wondering What just happened?

 I’ve been there, too.

 Early in my career, I thought charm and intelligence were enough to “do biz dev”.
 After falling on my face a few times, I learned that business development is a process.
 Like sales and marketing.

 But when you’re getting started, it can be tempting to wing it, or let the other party drive.
 That’s not how you get where you want to go.